This favorite Lewis quote shows up all over the worldwidespiderwebthatensnares.

 Google search it and you will freely receive almost half-a-billion hits.
 If you can’t trust that, what can you trust?

 But here’s the thing.
 If you read this quote as a self-standing phrase, you’ll likely get it wrong.
-By itself, it sounds like, “Whatever it is that you want to do, whatever adventure it is that you want to pursue, whatever big thing it is that is dangling in front of your eyes – perhaps surrounded by crowds and acclaim, by fame and fortune – them for goodness sake just go do it.
+By itself, it sounds like, “Whatever it is that you want to do, whatever adventure it is that you want to pursue, whatever big thing it is that is dangling in front of your eyes – perhaps surrounded by crowds and acclaim, fame and fortune – then for goodness sake just go do it.
 I dare you!I dare you to not do it!Do not dare not to dare!
 Or some such thing.
 Indeed